Cubs Vs. Giants Prediction, Odds, Pick

 The Chicago Cubs take on the San Francisco Giants.
 Check out our MLB odds series for our Cubs Giants prediction and pick.

-Drew Smyly makes the start for the Cubs, while Jakob Junis takes the bump for the Giants.
+Adrian Sampson gets the start for the Cubs, while Carlos Rodon takes the bump for the Giants.

-Drew Smyly has a 3.93 ERA.
-He has been a hard pitcher to figure out this year.
-He pitched to a 2.79 ERA in April, a very solid start to the season.
-His ERA rose to 4.08 on May 23.
-He made one more start in late May, then got hurt and did not pitch in June.
-He returned to the Cubs’ rotation on July 10 and pitched terribly against the Dodgers.
-He then pitched a decent-but-not-great game against the Mets right before the All-Star break.
-No one was expecting him to dominate the Phillies on July 24 in Philadelphia, but that’s what he did, giving up only one earned run in six strong innings.
-Will Smyly build off that start against the Phils, or will he regress?
-It’s not an easy question to answer.
+Adrian Sampson has a solid 3.20 ERA, but he has pitched fewer than 40 innings this season.
+He didn’t become a regular part of the Cubs’ rotation until June 19.
+He has made only seven starts in 2022.
+As hitters see more of him and get more tape on him, they will probably be able to adjust, but speculation aside, Sampson doesn’t have an especially large sample size, so it’s hard to know how he will manage the remaining two months of his regular season.
+The Cubs are getting good starting pitching right now.
+Their pitching staff is definitely improving as the season goes along.
+Yet, it’s still a mystery as to whether Sampson can sustain his current level of form.

-Jakob Junis has a 2.98 ERA, but that really doesn’t mean much of anything because of Junis’ injury problems.
-He has pitched just 6 1/3 innings since June 10, so there’s really no basis for evaluating him based on past performance.
-Some pitchers are great after coming back from an injury, while some pitchers need some time.
-If one was to lean in a given direction, Junis probably needs more time, but that’s a guessing game, pure speculation.
-We need to see him in a few more starts before being able to determine where he stands in terms of fitness, stamina, quality, precision, and all the other measurements of a pitcher after a long injury layoff.
-Six and one-third innings just isn’t enough to go on.
-Let’s be honest.
+Carlos Rodon gave up more than three runs only once in the first three months of the season.
+In the month of July, he has given up more than three runs three different times.
+Rodon is a workhorse.
+His complete-game win over the Padres on July 9 in San Diego was one of the best-pitched games by anyone in Major League Baseball this year.
+Yet, the erosion we have seen from Rodon in July has to be a point of concern not only for the Giants, but for teams interested in trading for him.
+It was reported on Saturday that the Giants are listening to offers for Rodon and might be a trade deadline seller due to their recent losing binge (8 of 10).
+Rodon might be auditioning for a new team in this game.
+That’s a lot of pressure.

 Courtesy of FanDuel, here are the Cubs-Giants MLB odds.